Premier League assistant referee Massey-Ellis on women in football: 'We're not there as a tick box' | Goal.com

 Massey-Ellis was questioned at almost every step of her path to the Premier League because of gender, making the continued remarks about her place in football all the more infuriating.

 She's dealt with sexist comments from TV analysts and been subjected to the epidemic of social media abuse that has roiled the football world over the past decade.
-Plus, controversial behaviour from players toward her has the potential to create unwanted international news.
+Plus, controversial behaviour from players toward her always carries the potential to create unwanted international news.

 The 35-year-old hopes her experiences can at least pave the way for those who follow.